 If you’re finding more urine in the litter box, it usually means your cat is drinking more, too.
 On average, a healthy 10-pound cat usually drinks about one cup of water a day.

-If you suspect that your cat is urinating more, try to determine how much he drinks in 24 hours.
+If you suspect that your cat is urinating more, try to determine how much they drink in 24 hours.
 Measure fresh water into a bowl in the morning, and then keep track of how many times you refill the bowl, measuring each time.
 The next morning, measure how much is left in the bowl.
-(For homes with more than one cat, you may need to isolate the cat in question in his own room during this time.)
+(For homes with more than one cat, you may need to isolate the cat in question in their own room during this time.)
 If your cat drinks more than a cup of water per 10 pounds of body weight each day, you should call your veterinarian.

 A number of diseases can make your cat thirstier.
 The most common are kidney disease, diabetes and hyperthyroidism, an overproduction of thyroid hormone.
 Of course, hot weather can make your cat drink more too, so increased urination doesn’t always indicate a health problem.